Comment on page

 When a user requests/tries to access the share \\sqlsvr.redwolf.local\C$, the KDC maps this request to the HOST/sqlsvr.redwolf.local, indicating that the sqlsvr$ machine account NTLM hash (which is stored both on SQLSVR locally and the NTDS.dit Active Directory database on the DC/KDC) should be used to encrypt the server part of the service ticket.
 The TGS ticket is then presented to sqlsvr.redwolf.local, which is responsible for determining whether the requesting user should be granted access.

-attribute set would be vulnerable to Kerberoasting attack.
+Any domain user account that has a servicePrincipalName attribute set would be vulnerable to Kerberoasting attack.
 Any domain user can have a TGS for that SPN, allowing for the offline cracking of the service account plaintext password!
-This is obviously dependent on a crackable service account plaintext, but luckily for us service accounts tend to often have simple passwords that change very infrequently.Note: Any user account with 'servicePrincipalName' attribute set can be kerberoasted, irespective of whether there is an actual service running and various other scenarios
+This is obviously dependent on a crackable service account plaintext, but luckily for us service accounts tend to often have simple passwords that change very infrequently.

 My Lab environment for this lab is:

-- 1.SQLSVR - Computer/Machine on which we have access
+1. SQLSVR - Computer/Machine on which we have access

-- 2.[email protected] - User account on which we have registered SPN (websvc/redwolf-dc.redwolf.local:8080)
+2. websvc@redwolf.local - User account on which we have registered SPN (websvc/redwolf-dc.redwolf.local:8080)

-- 3.redwolf-dc - Domain Controller
+3. redwolf-dc - Domain Controller

 NOTE: Websvc account does not use AES 128/256 Bit Encryption type for encrypting the ticket.
 Websvc uses RC4_HMAC_MD5 for encrypting the tickets.
 Keberoasting of AES enabled accounts is a different story.